Getting Eiffel Tower tickets is easy! Follow my guide to find the way that best suits you.

 Ticket with stair access to the second floor and lift to the summit: adults €19,70; visitors aged 12 to 24 €9,80; disabled €5; visitors aged 5 to 11 €2,50.

 Please note that children aged 4 or under can enter for free but they still have to get a (free) ticket.
 Discounted rates are only available for youth, children under the age of 12 and disabled.

 Money saving tips

 If you are on a tight budget, your best bet to save a bit when visiting the Eiffel Tower is to opt for the stairs access and to limit yourself to the second floor (many believe that the views are better from the second floor than from the third floor, anyways).
 Keep in mind that there are there are 674 steps from the entry point to the 2nd floor, so this option is only recommended for those who are keen on some exercise.

 Remember that stairs tickets can only be bought in person!

 There is no way to avoid security checks at the Eiffel Tower.
-In fact, since September 2018 a bullet proof glass perimeter 3 meters tall surrounds the tower.
+In fact, since September 2018 even more safety measures are being taken, and a bullet proof glass perimeter 3 meters tall surrounds the tower.

 Security checks are pretty similar to airport ones, including a metal detector.
 It can take half hour or more to go through security so make sure to avoid taking any of the prohibited items to speed the process.